 Financial assets at amortized cost are subsequently measured using the EIR method and are subject to impairment.
 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

-The Group's financial assets at amortized cost includes cash and cash equivalents, receivables and refundable deposits presented under Prepayments and other current assets.
+The Group's financial assets at amortized cost includes cash and cash equivalents, short-term investments, receivables, excluding advances to agents, and refundable deposits presented under Prepayments and other current assets.